 The analyses of Figures 1 and 3 do not match, so in that sense the software has failed to derive the correct analysis of this music.
-On the other hand, there are only two fundamental errors in the analysis of Figure.
-Firstly, the reduction of the last two chords of the fourth stave produces a bad rhythm in the third stave (the software currently does not take rhythm into account at all).
-Secondly, the reduction of the first two chords in the third stave produces a bad chord in the second stave (the software currently does not take account of inversions of chords, of harmonic sequence, or of the expectation to start on the tonic).
+On the other hand, there are only two fundamental errors in the analysis of Figure 3.
+Firstly, the reduction of the last two chords of the fourth stave produces a bad rhythm in the third stave (that version of the software did not take rhythm into account at all).
+Secondly, the reduction of the first two chords in the third stave produces a bad chord in the second stave (the software currently did not treat seventh chords any differently from triads).
 This result can therefore be described as promising.